wllgrnt/cookiecutter-pypackage-minimal/README.md

 Note: this will install pre-commit as part of the installation process.
 It will also unpack itself into whatever directory you are currently in, **overwriting any existing files with the same names**.

-Using poetry, the package is installed with `pip install` or `poetry install`.
+The package is installed with `pip install . ` or `poetry install` from the repo root.
 To include the dev dependencies, use:

 `poetry install --extras "dev"` or `pip install '.[dev]'`